sitoolkit/sit-rdg/README.md

   * Specification of data generation

-You can execute sit-rtg with the followind 2 ways.
+You can execute sit-rtg with the following 2 ways.

 * Java Command
 * Maven Plugin